How to Launch Your Website in 1 Hour with Canva — Even If You’re Not a Designer

 Step 2: Hosting Platform + Domain (Optional)

 Fourthwall simplifies everything: taxes, account setup, design, and having a beautiful website ready in just an hour.
-Not only that, but Fourthwall is completely FREE!
-You don’t have to pay for a shop creator, monthly subscriptions, listing fees—nothing.
-Zero.
+Also, Fourthwall is completely free.
+You only pay small fees when you sell a product—no shop creator costs, subscriptions, or listing fees.
+Even though those fees aren’t huge, you can read more about them here to get an idea.
 Plus, their customer service is awesome.

 A domain, although not a requirement (at least on Fourthwall), can be purchased from Porkbun.
 That’s where I got mine too.